Gorges du Tarn, Lozere visitors guide

-Visit Gorges du Tarn (Languedoc-Roussillon, France)
+Visit Gorges du Tarn, FrancePhoto Gallery

 The Tarn Gorges are dramatic gorges running from Le Rozier, north of Millau, to Quézac, in the Lozère department of the Massif Central, northern Langudoc-Roussillon.

-Castelbouc is a small but very picturesque village (if you don't have time to visit the village itself be sure to stop at the viewpoint for the village, on the main road); while Sainte-Enimie is a busy riverside town with a very lovely medieval village behind.
-Nearby Saint-Chely-du-Tarn is also very picturesque..
+Castelbouc is a small but very picturesque village (if you don't have time to visit the village itself be sure to stop at the viewpoint for the village, on the main road); while Sainte-Enimie is a busy riverside town with a very lovely medieval village behind it.
+Nearby Saint-Chely-du-Tarn is also very picturesque.

 The road that follows along the gorge is quite busy in the summer, but is very much worth the effort because the scenery is quite exceptional.
 Allow plenty of time to stop and gaze at the pretty ancient hamlets and towns, and to admire the Gorges du Tarn from the many scenic vantage points.